 The first is ‘Ohana’s Best Friends Breakfast with characters.
 The second is for dinner service, which is not a character dining meal.
 Both are family-style meals, but breakfast is the only place you’ll run into a few classic characters.

 ‘Ohana has re-opened and is offering a breakfast called the Rise and Shine breakfast.
 No characters are present at this meal during this time.
-I’ll provide another update when characters return to this breakfast.
+I’ll provide another update when the characters return to this breakfast.
 You can reference the announcement here on the Disney Parks Blog.

 This review will cover the ‘Ohana character breakfast in full detail.
 This experience was prior to last year’s park closing.
-However, from the menu, the food at the Rise and Shine breakfast appears to be the same.
+However, from the menu, the food at the Rise and Shine breakfast appear to be the same.

 If you are curious what ‘Ohana means, it is a Hawaiian term that translates to family.
-And at this meal you can expect to receive a little Disney ‘Ohana along with a little interaction from a few beloved characters.
+And at this meal, you can expect to receive a little Disney ‘Ohana along with a little interaction from a few beloved characters.

 The ‘Ohana characters at breakfast are the following:

 Unfortunately, our visit to the popular dining venue gets a mixed review.
 Some of our experience was based on a few external factors that I will explain.
 My initial impression was that we were victims of a busy holiday morning where the restaurant was overbooked.

 However, after doing a little research, I found it very common for ‘Ohana to be overbooked.
 It’s one of the consistent complaints I have read or been told about repeatedly.
 I guess when the restaurant reopens, I’ll have to follow up and see if things improve.